 The dropshipping business model operates based on retailers selling a product they do not stock.
-When a customer places the order, the drop shipper then purchases the item from a third party who ships it directly.
+When a customer places the order, the drop shipper purchases the item from a third party that ships it directly.
 The dropshipping business model involves three parties; the manufacturer, the seller, and the customer.

 When orders are placed on the dropshipping model, the products are imported from manufacturing hubs like India and China to end consumers in countries like the United States, Australia, etc. In the reverse dropshipping model, the products are gotten from the United States and then shipped to Asian countries or similar countries.

-Dropshippers in the United States adopts this business model with Asian products because of the low manufacturing and procurement cost, while for those using reverse dropshipping the high-quality products will cost more.
+Dropshippers in the United States adopt this business model with Asian products because of the low manufacturing and procurement cost.
+In contrast, for those using reverse dropshipping, high-quality products will cost more.

 Reverse dropshipping, as its name implies, is the reverse of the traditional method of dropshipping.
-In comparison to traditional dropshipping where business owners focus on purchasing cheap products to sell to customers for a higher price, reverse dropshipping focuses on high-quality products.
+Compared to traditional dropshipping, where business owners focus on purchasing cheap products to sell to customers for a higher price, reverse dropshipping focuses on high-quality products.

 One may wonder why people would look to carry out a business with a high running cost over one that will bring in more profit.
 To address this, we collated the differences between dropshipping and reverse dropshipping.

 As with any business, reverse dropshipping has its advantages and disadvantages.
 Choosing the business model to use is dependent on your business goals.
 We can say that reverse dropshipping is not better than traditional dropshipping and vice versa.